 The new Saleae devices are considerably more capable than the first generation (Logic and Logic16).
-The new products each have inputs that can be used to record analog, digital, or both - and on all but Logic 4, this is applicable to every channel on the device.
-This leads to many more sample rate options, which can be confusing and in some cases, it makes it harder to decide the optimal capture configuration for your application.
+The new products have inputs that can be used to record analog, digital, or both.
+On all but Logic 4, this is applicable to every channel on the device.
+That leads to many more sample rate options, which can be confusing.
+In some cases, it makes it harder to decide the optimal capture configuration for your application.

-Because if this, we get a fair number of customer support questions about how to choose the optimal capture configuration for their application.
+Because if this, we get a fair number of customer support questions about how to choose the optimal capture configuration for an application.
 To help users determine the best setup for them, we're creating this guide.
-This guide also contains a number of tips for recording with more complex requirements.
+The guide also contains a number of tips for recording with more complex requirements.

 Please first review the Getting Started section, including the article on device settings:

-Generally when starting a capture, you want to make sure you record all of the channels you have connected in the correct mode (analog or digital).
-You also need to make sure you record sufficiently fast to accurately record the signal, and you record long enough to locate the event(s) you are interest in.
+Generally, when starting a capture, make sure you record all the channels you have connected in the correct mode (analog or digital).
+You also need to make sure you record sufficiently fast in order to accurately record the signal and record long enough to locate the event(s) you are interested in.

-The devices are designed to stream the recorded data over USB in real time, to be recorded and processed on the PC.
-This means that no matter what, the USB bandwidth limits the maximum sample rate of the capture.
+The devices are designed to stream the recorded data over USB in real time, to be recorded and processed on a PC.
+That means that no matter what, the USB bandwidth limits the maximum sample rate of the capture.
 However, you can make compromises.
 You can trade unused channels for faster sample rates on the remaining channels, and you can sacrifice higher analog sample rates for faster digital sample rates.
-Optimizing these tradeoffs is required whenever you need to push the limits of the device.
+Optimizing these trade-offs is required whenever you need to push the limits of the device.

 In general, there is no benefit to sampling with lower digital sample rates.
-Our software run length encodes the data as it arrives so that memory usage is directly proportional to data density, and unrelated to sample rate.
+Our software run length encodes the data as it arrives so that memory usage is directly proportional to data density and unrelated to the sample rate.

 Here are several factors to keep in mind when selecting the device capture settings:

 - You can save memory while recording analog data by disabling the up-sampled pipeline in the software preferences.
-This will reduce the memory usage of analog data by about 50%.
+That will reduce the memory usage of analog data by about 50%.

 - Digital channels only consume memory when their state changes.
-This makes the memory consumption of digital channels proportional to the number of transitions and not the sample rate or number of samples recorded.
-This makes it possible to record low speed signals like I2C or serial for hours, where 10 MHz SPI can only recorded for several minutes.
+That makes the memory consumption of digital channels proportional to the number of transitions and not the sample rate or number of samples recorded.
+It makes it possible to record low-speed signals like I2C or serial for hours, where 10 MHz SPI can only record for several minutes.

 - The memory usage estimator on the capture settings popover shows the estimated memory usage for a capture as a range.
 The range covers no digital activity to the maximum digital activity.

 - A capture will consume memory until its tab is closed.
-When working with long captures, we recommend only keeping one capture open in the software at a time.
-Please save the capture, move it to a new tab if it is not already, and then use the tab's menu to close it.
-This will free up memory for the next capture.
+When working with long captures, we recommend keeping only one capture open in the software at a time.
+Save the capture, move it to a new tab if it is not already, and then use the tab's menu to close it.
+That will free up memory for the next capture.

-- Analyzers will also consume memory directly proportionally to the number of generated results.
+- Analyzers will also consume memory directly proportional to the number of generated results.
 The software uses about 40 bytes per result.
-Keep this in mind when recording high speed parallel, SPI, or I2S traffic.
+Keep this in mind when recording high-speed parallel, SPI, or I2S traffic.
 This memory usage is not reported in our software.
 We recommend tracking the software's memory usage in task manager or equivalent.

 - The capture progress dialog, which is displayed when a capture is in progress, can show several statistics.
-It will show the number of samples collected, as well as the processing backlog and the memory used.
-This is just the memory used by the analog and digital channels exclusively, and does not include the overhead of the software or the memory used by analyzers or other tabs.
+It will show the number of samples collected as well as the processing backlog and memory used.
+That is just the memory used by the analog and digital channels exclusively and does not include the overhead of the software or the memory used by Analyzers or other tabs.

 - The current software does not safely handle running out of memory.
 If the software fails to allocate additional memory, the current version will crash.
-We are working for a solution and will be introduced in a future version.
+We are working on a solution that will be introduced in a future version.
 In the meantime, try to keep the memory usage below the installed RAM amount.
-Some systems with high performance hard drives may be able to page RAM in real time for some period of time after RAM is exhausted.
+Some systems with high-performance hard drives may be able to page RAM in real time for some period of time after RAM is exhausted.

 - Keep in mind that in order to successfully capture a signal, you must sample faster than that signal.
-This is due to the nature of asynchronous sampling, and is described by the Nyquist-Shannon sampling theorem.
+That is due to the nature of asynchronous sampling and is described by the Nyquist-Shannon sampling theorem.
 With our products, in order to accurately sample a digital signal, you must sample at least 4 times faster than that signal.

 - To accurately record an analog signal, you must sample at least 10 times faster than that signal.
-This is due to the filter response of our down-sampling filter, as well as the hardware anti-aliasing filter that defines the maximum analog bandwidth of the device.
+That is due to the filter response of our down-sampling filter as well as the hardware anti-aliasing filter that defines the maximum analog bandwidth of the device.

 - Captures can always be ended early.
-If you are watching memory usage during a capture, and decide that it's not safe to allow the capture to complete, or you are sure that the event of interest has already been captured, you can end the capture by pressing the stop button.
+If you are watching memory usage during a capture and decide that it's not safe to allow the capture to complete, or if you are sure that the event of interest has already been captured, you can end the capture by pressing the Stop button.

-- The software does not have an automatic trigger & re-arm feature, like that of an oscilloscope with a real time display.
-Our software requires each trace to be started manually with the start button.
+- The software does not have an automatic trigger and re-arm feature like an oscilloscope with real-time display.
+Our software requires each trace to be started manually with the Start button.

 - If you are not able to record long enough for your application due to memory limits, you may want to take a look at the socket API.
 Several customers have used it to automatically start, save, and restart captures to allow much longer recordings with only small (<1 second) gaps between very long captures.